copy/v86/Readme.md

 - If you want a compressed and fast (ie, with debug code removed) version, you need Closure Compiler.
   Set the path to `compiler.jar` in the Makefile and run `make v86_all.js`.
-- ROM and disk images are loaded via AJAX, so if you want to try out `index.html` locally, make sure to serve it from a local webserver.
+- ROM and disk images are loaded via XHR, so if you want to try out `index.html` locally, make sure to serve it from a local webserver.
 - For more details on how to customize the behaviour and interface, see [docs/adapters.md](docs/adapters.md).